-M-Files API version and CLR Assembly update
+M‑Files API version and CLR assembly updates

 Prerequisites and security